 Figure 7 shows the percentage power at the end of each increment and demonstrates one of the advantages of implementing bond-based peridynamics in Abaqus.
-Namely, that time steps similar to those required for an explicitly integrated solution can be used during periods of rapid crack propagation and implicit time steps in between, when there is no rapid change in the model.
+Namely, that explicit time steps can be used during periods of rapid crack propagation and implicit time steps in between.
 The average time increment during the simulation was 37 s, the minimum 4.3 ns and the maximum 1.8 hours.
-The simulation took 9.5 hours to run on a workstation computer.
+The simulation took 9.5 hours to run on a Dell Precision 7920 Tower workstation computer with two Intel(R) Xeon(R) Gold 5218R CPU @ 2.10GHz processors running Red Hat Enterprise Linux Server 7.9 and using Intel(R) Fortran version 19.1.3.304 and Abaqus 2020.

 Figure 7 - Incrementation during the simulated rise to 100% power (0.267 W kernel power) over 24 hours.
 Increment duration ranged from 4.3 ns to 1.8 hours.
 The letters A-I are points of interest, used in Figure 8.
-It should be noted that the fuel power increases linearly with time.

 Figure 8 shows the development of cracking in the buffer at a number of time points indicated in Figure 7.
 Between 62 and 65% power, there is a period of crack initiation at the kernel-buffer interface (points A to D).
 This is followed by a period of slow crack growth towards the buffer-iPyC interface (points D to E) until 89-91% power, when additional cracks initiate at the kernel-buffer interface (points E to H).
-This second period of initiation is followed by a period of slow crack growth towards the buffer-iPyC interface (points E to H).
 This second period of initiation is followed by a period of slow crack growth towards the buffer-iPyC interface in a smaller subset of cracks (points H to I).